Camino de Santiago: Enlightenment era

 During the American Revolution, John Adams (who would become the second President of the United States) was ordered by Congress to go to Paris to obtain funds for the cause.
 His ship started leaking and he disembarked with his two sons at Finisterre in 1779.
-From there, he proceeded to follow the Way of St James in the reverse direction of the pilgrims' route, in order to get to Paris overland.
+From there, he proceeded to follow the Way of St. James in the reverse direction of the pilgrims' route, in order to get to Paris overland.
 He did not stop to visit Santiago, which he later regretted.
 In his autobiography, Adams described the customs and lodgings afforded to St James's pilgrims in the 18th century and he recounted the legend as it was told to him:

 Modern-day pilgrimage

-Although it is commonly believed that the pilgrimage to Santiago has continued without interruption since the Middle Ages, few modern pilgrimages antedate the 1957 publication of Irish Hispanist and traveler Walter Starkie's The Road to Santiago.
+Although it is commonly believed that the pilgrimage to Santiago has continued without interruption since the Middle Ages, few modern pilgrimages antedate the 1957 publication of Irish Hispanist and traveller Walter Starkie's The Road to Santiago.
 The revival of the pilgrimage was supported by the Spanish government of Francisco Franco, much inclined to promote Spain's Catholic history.
 "It has been only recently (1990s) that the pilgrimage to Santiago regained the popularity it had in the Middle Ages."

 Since then, hundreds of thousands (over 300,000 in 2017) of Christian pilgrims and many others set out each year from their homes, or from popular starting points across Europe, to make their way to Santiago de Compostela.
 Most travel by foot, some by bicycle, and some even travel as their medieval counterparts did, on horseback or by donkey.
-In addition to those undertaking a religious pilgrimage, many are hikers who walk the route for travel or sport.
+In addition to those undertaking a religious pilgrimage, many are hikers who walk the route for travel or sport, along with an interest in exploring their own relationship with themselves, other people, nature, and what they perceive as being sacred.
 Also, many consider the experience a spiritual retreat from modern life.